Waking up at 4AM every night can feel frustrating β

 In this article, you`ll learn the most common reasons

-do to sleep through the night again.
+can do to sleep through the night again.

 Why Do I Wake Up at 4AM Every Night?

-Many people wonder why do i wake up at 4am every night and think
+Many people wonder why do I wake up at 4AM every night and think

 something is wrong with their sleep, but in most cases there are